Roboy/roboy_plexus/docs/documentation/Usage/0_installation.rst

 FPGA (flashing the old way --obsoleted)
 ----
-The flashing procedure takes up to 10 minutes.
-While your waiting, you can flash the fpga.
-We will flash it permanently, so make sure the dip switches are set to On-Off-On-On-Off-Off, ie configured to flash the fpga on startup from eeprom via jic ( read the de10 nano user guide if your don't know what that means ).
+Notice: The flashing procedure takes up to 10 minutes.
+Meanwhile the flashing of the FPGA can be done.
+This has to be done permanently.
+Make sure the dip switches are set to On-Off-On-Off-Off, i.e. configure to flash on the FPGA on startup from eeprom via jic (for further information read the de10 nano user guide: `Download <http://www.terasic.com.tw/cgi-bin/page/archive_download.pl?Language=China&No=1046&FID=1c19d1d50e0ee9b21678e881004f6d81>`_).

-Start the jtag server
+Start the jtag server with the following command:
 ::
     sudo ~/intelFPGA/17.1/quartus/bin/jtagd

-Connect the fpga flash port with your computer using a USB cable, then verify teh connection using:
+Connect the FPGA flash port with your computer by using an USB cable, then verify the connection using:
 ::
     sudo ~/intelFPGA/17.1/quartus/bin/jtagconfig

-Start quartus and open the project ``DE10_NANO_SoC_GHRD.qpf`` in ``roboy_de10_nano_soc``.
+Start the software quartus and open the project ``DE10_NANO_SoC_GHRD.qpf`` in the folder ``roboy_de10_nano_soc``.
 Open the programmer.
-Under Hardware Setup choose your fpga.
+Under Hardware Setup choose your FPGA.
 Click auto-detect and verify the model.
-Choose soc_system.jic and flash the fpga.
+Choose soc_system.jic and flash the FPGA.

 Build
 -----